-Fire is considered an important driver of change in the study area.
-It is anticipated that the proposed Project may result in altered wildfire patterns across the study area due to increased habitat fragmentation.
-It is also possible however, that the number of accidental fires initiated from proposed on-site Project infrastructure may increase.
-Changes in local fire patterns may impact vegetation productivity, which may affect the local fauna and flora diversity community, including SCC.
+Fire is considered an important driver of change in the AOI.
+It is anticipated that the proposed Project may result in altered wildfire patterns across the AOI due to increased accidental fires from faulty/shorting Project infrastructure.
+Changes in local fire may impact vegetation productivity, which may affect the local fauna and flora diversity community, including SCC.